christi3k/url-lookup-service/README.md

 $ cd url-lookup-service
 ```

-2. (Optional) Set up your python virutual environment.
+2. (Optional) Set up your python virtual environment.
 If you're not using a virtual environment, skip this step.

 Here's how you set up the environment using virtualenv: